Ade Fuqua: Music

 In 2001, Fuqua was a member of the Pop Singing Sensation "South Street".
 As a member of South Street, Fuqua partnered with the Philadelphia 76ers to become part of the first Afro-American Latino pop group to perform the National Anthem for two consecutive years in the First Union Center in remembrance of Martin Luther King Day.
-The duo also participated in many charity events with the Philadelphia 76ers to support local youth activities.
+The duo also participated in many to support local youth activities.
 Fuqua has also been noted for his work as executive producer for Eastside Productions Inc. Fuqua has family ties in film, sports and entertainment, and is responsible for the production of several recognized compositions.